pluebcke/drlnd-continuous_control/README.md

 My implementation of the Continuos Control Project in the scope of Udacity's Deep Reinforcement Learning Nanodegree

 The task was to train a robotic arm to move into a target area using the PyTorch package (https://pytorch.org/).
-A description of the results can be found in the continuos_control_project.ipynb jupyter notebook.
+A description of the results can be found in the Project_Description.ipynb jupyter notebook.

 # Installation
 In order to run the training script you'll need a a working Python environment with a couple of different non-standard libraries.